At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 Because I knew the name Demi.

-Everybody connected to the old story knew the name Demi.
+Everyone connected to that night knew the name Demi.

 Demi was Macy’s daughter.